pshrmn/website-archive/games/README.md

 ####`Game(players)`

 Constructor.
-It takes an argument `players` which is an array of players and a `manager` which is the game manager to report a game ending to.
+It takes an argument `players` which is an array of players.

-    var g = new Game(players, manager);
+    var g = new Game(players);

 ####`Game.update(state)`